 When you repeatedly hold your tongue, your team is left to make assumptions about your thoughts and values, never knowing how you actually feel.

-Additionally, if you’re eager to create more influence, foster a stronger reputation, and make a difference on your team, speaking up (appropriately, of course) is a surefire way to get noticed — in a good way.
+In addition, if you’re eager to create more influence, foster a stronger reputation, and make a difference on your team, speaking up (appropriately, of course) is a surefire way to get noticed — in a good way.
 In a conversation with various managers, Glassdoor found that both “open dialogue” and “honesty” were traits that help employees get promoted.

-Deciding whether or not to speak up: 4 crucial considerations
+How to decide when to speak up: 4 crucial considerations

 Speaking up matters, but that doesn’t mean that every single scenario warrants your two cents.
 We all know (and are probably frustrated by) those colleagues who seem to have something to say about everything — whether it’s a team-wide project or the brand of sweetener in the break room.